Mr-the-beginner/NewFox/README.md

 >
 > Toggled-on the weather widget then enable the file again (restore the file).
 >
-> the running knight is also only get shown in the currect position if the firefox is fullscreen, if not it will be displaced (i will fix it someday 😇)
+> The running knight is also only get shown in the currect position if the firefox is fullscreen, if not it will be displaced (i will fix it someday 😇)

 > [!TIP]
 > Now available at ([https://firefoxcss-store.github.io/](https://firefoxcss-store.github.io/themes/newfox/))